 National phase – prosecution

 - The cost of IP protection can be significant.
-Continued support for a patent beyond provisional filing will be dependent on a number of factors including: technical validation, market validation, commercial interest, research support for the commercialisation process and return on investment.
-The decision to proceed beyond provisional filing will be made by the Director, Technology Transfer Office with agreement from the relevant College or School.
+Continued support for a patent beyond provisional filing will be dependent on a number of factors including: technical validation, market validation, Commercial interest, research support for the Commercialisation process and return on investment.
+The decision to proceed beyond provisional filing will be made by the Director, BEC with agreement from the relevant College or School.

-- Commercialisation of University IP is managed by the Technology Transfer Office.
-The University will make decisions regarding commercialisation of such IP in consultation with the relevant creator/s, ANU College and/or School.
+- Commercialisation of University IP is managed by BEC.
+The University will make decisions regarding Commercialisation of such IP based on Commercial potential or strategic benefit in consultation with the relevant Creator/s, ANU College and/or School.

-- Only those identified in the ANU Delegations Framework are permitted to act on behalf of the University, or act in their own name, to assign, license, protect, enforce, Commercialise or otherwise deal with University IP.
+- Only those identified in the ANU Delegations Framework are permitted to act on behalf of the University to assign, license, protect, enforce, Commercialise or otherwise deal with University IP.

-- Net Income will be shared in the following proportions:
+- Unless otherwise agreed between the University and Creators and subject to any third party obligations, Net Income will be shared in the following proportions: